Skip to main content

 };

-Redis API is an alternative way to integrate A-Parser through the Redis server, providing greater flexibility and performance in some scenarios, read more in the Redis API section
+The Redis API is an alternative way of integrating A-Parser through a Redis server, providing greater flexibility and performance in some scenarios